The best food in Puebla that you absolutely have to try

 Its peculiar and original flavors are part of Puebla’s multicultural heritage, a mix of Arab, Spanish, and indigenous populations.

-Puebla is the capital city of the homonymous state, situated in the center of the republic, at only a 2-hour bus from Mexico City.
-It’s an amazing destination if you are into history and culture but also with an overwhelming nature if you love hiking.
+Puebla is the capital city of the homonymous state, situated in the center of the republic, at only a 2-hour bus ride from Mexico City.
+It’s an amazing destination if you are into history and culture, but also with an overwhelming nature if you love hiking.

 There are many things Puebla is popular for, such as the biggest Pyramid in the world, in Cholula, the Talavera pottery, the baroque architecture, but also for being home to Mexico’s most distinctive cuisine.
 In fact, Puebla’s rich cultural heritage, including Arabic, Spanish, and indigenous influences, inevitably reflects in the culinary traditions, which makes Puebla one of the main foodie destinations in Mexico.